WoodWing/elvis-image-recognition/README.md

 # 1. Introduction

-The Elvis image recognition integration is a bridge between Elvis DAM and Artificial Intelligence (AI) image recognition services from Google, Amazon and Clarifai.
+The Elvis image recognition integration is a bridge between Elvis DAM and Artificial Intelligence (AI) image recognition services from Google, Amazon, Clarifai and Emrays.
 It uses these services to detect tags, landmarks and do facial analysis.
 The gathered information is stored as searchable metadata in Elvis.
 Tags can also be automatically translated to other languages.
 The integration supports two tagging modes: on demand tagging of images that already exist in Elvis and auto tagging of images immediately after they are imported.

 This readme describes how to setup the integration.
 Please read this [blog article](https://www.woodwing.com/en/blog/ai-dam-five-ways-ai-can-make-life-easier-for-dam-users) if you want to know more about Elvis and AI.